The biggest off-roader Toyota has ever built is also one of its most obscure models.

 Toyota ultimately decided the niche wasn’t worth competing in; GM came to the same conclusion in 2006 when it retired the Hummer H1.

 The BXD10’s history is even more difficult to decode than the BXD20’s.
 Historians assume production ended in 2001, around the time the BXD20 retired, and most agree approximately 3000 units were made for the Japanese military.
 Some are still serving in the army but rough examples are getting scrapped and decommissioned models are increasingly ending up in the hands of overseas collectors.

 3000 is low considering Humvee production is well into the six digits.
 There are several reasons for that.
-First, the BXD10 mostly served the military in Japan, where it participated in drills and was often used to carry people and weapons between bases, while thousands of Humvees went to war over the past three decades and were wrecked.
+First, the BXD10 mostly served the military in Japan, where it participated in drills and was often used to carry people and weapons between bases, while thousands of Humvees saw service in war situations over the past three decades and many were wrecked in the process.
 Second, its production run was relatively short.
 AM General built the first Humvee in 1983 and still manufactures the model in 2020.

 The mega Coaster